Korean forsythia looks just like yellow forsythia – but white.

 Soil – ordinary, not too chalky

-Even though it bears the same name as the yellow forsythia, it isn’t of the same species.
+Even though it bears the same name as yellow forsythia, it isn’t the same species.
+Flowers are nearly identical, and it brings a touch of creamy white to your garden, balcony or terrace.

 Planting white forsythia